mpailab/pylext/README.md

 import pylext
 ```
 When pylext loads, it adds new importer for python with extended grammar.
-These files should have **.pyg** extension.
+These files should have **.pyg** extension and UTF-8 encoding.
 New syntax can be defined and
 used only in *pyg* files.
 One pyg file can import syntax defined
 in another *pyg* file using `gimport` command.
 *pyg* files can be imported from *py* files using standard `import` command.
 When *pyg* file is imported with import command, actually loaded python code
 obtained by expansion of all macros from this *pyg* file.

 ### New operator definition
 New infix operation may be defined using `infixl` or `infixr` syntax construction defined in operator.pyg module.